alturkaa/soc133/README.md

-# Materials for learning R in SOC 133
+# Material for learning R in SOC 133

 This is where materials for our data workshops will be.